American Family Insurance: American Family Children’s Hospital

 On March 4, 2003, American Family Insurance announced a $10 million gift launching the campaign to create the American Family Children's Hospital at the University of Wisconsin Hospital and Clinics.
-From that initial gift, the amount grew by several millions more through employee, agent and additional corporate donations.
+From the initial gift, the amount grew by several millions more through employee, agent, and additional corporate donations.
 The hospital opened for business in September 2007.

 United Way

 In 2007, and again in 2008, employees donated close to $1 million to United Way.

-Covid-19 pandemic support
+COVID-19 pandemic support

 In April 2020, the company estimates the refunds to reflect $225 million in liquidity, contributing to the $200 million gain on personal insurance holders' premiums.
 American Family Insurance provides an additional COVID-19 pandemic mitigation premium of 10% on car policies.